fredpen/10wks-docker-k8s-eks-aws-journey/week04-k8s-basic-deployment/README.md

 * Why Pods are **not** directly reachable
   - Pods Are Ephemeral and Have Dynamic IPs
-    - Pods dies and they are temporary and connecting to it directly would break access when pods crashes
+    - Pods dies and, they are temporary and connecting to it directly would break access when pods crashes
     - Their endpoints are unreliable
     - Abstraction - k8s needs a stable front door to your application and pods ip are not a stable way to that
   - Networking and Isolation (The "Flat" Network)